shiro/map2/README.md

 - unpack the archive
 - copy the files to the respective folders

+*if there's an error with system libraries being too old, try building from source instead.*

 Build local package from cloned source:

 - `$ cargo build --release`